kuleshov/gwaskb/results.md

 * `notebooks/results/nb-output/phenotypes.extracted.tsv`: this file contains the simple phenotype identified for each paper.
 The colums are the Pubmed ID of the paper, and the phenotype that we identified.
 Each phenotype is a set of up to 3 keywords separated by `|`.
 * `notebooks/results/nb-output/acronyms.extracted.all.tsv`: Sometimes, precise phenotypes are reported as acronyms.
 This file contains the mapping that we extracted to resolve these acronyms.
 The columns are: `pmid`, `phenotype`, `acronym`.
 * `notebooks/results/nb-output/rsids.singletons.all.tsv`: List of singleton `rsids` that were found in tables, but did not have an associated p-value.

+Note that these files are loaded by our last (analysis) notebook.
+The code for combining them into the final associations is in that notebook.

 ### Notebooks For Reproducing Our Biological Analysis